 North Carolina State University at Raleigh is an urban neighborhood (based on population density) located in Raleigh, North Carolina.

-North Carolina State University at Raleigh real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and mobile homes.
+North Carolina State University at Raleigh real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and townhomes.
 Most of the residential real estate is renter occupied.
-Many of the residences in the North Carolina State University at Raleigh neighborhood are established but not old, having been built between 1970 and 1999.
-A number of residences were also built between 1940 and 1969.
+Many of the residences in the North Carolina State University at Raleigh neighborhood are older, well-established, built between 1940 and 1969.
+A number of residences were also built between 1970 and 1999.

 When you see a neighborhood for the first time, the most important thing is often the way it looks, like its homes and its setting.
 Some places look the same, but they only reveal their true character after living in them for a while because they contain a unique mix of occupational or cultural groups.
 This neighborhood is very unique in some important ways, according to NeighborhoodScout's exclusive exploration and analysis.

-Of note is NeighborhoodScout's research finding that the North Carolina State University at Raleigh neighborhood has some of the lowest rates of children living in poverty of any neighborhood in the United States.
-In a nation where approximately 1 in 4 children are living in poverty, the North Carolina State University at Raleigh community truly stands out from the rest in this regard.
+The North Carolina State University at Raleigh neighborhood stands out for having an average per capita income lower than 95.7% of the neighborhoods in the United States.
+In a nation where 1 out of every 4 children lives in poverty, the North Carolina State University at Raleigh neighborhood also stands out as being ranked among the lowest 0.0% of neighborhoods affected by this global issue.

 Finally, an interesting characteristic about the North Carolina State University at Raleigh neighborhood is that there are more incarcerated people living here than 99.1% of neighborhoods in the U.S. The United States has the highest rate of incarceration in the world, currently with 1 out of every 100 adults in the country are incarcerated as a punishment for crimes committed.
 The extremely high incarceration rate of this neighborhood could mean that a prison, juvenile detention facility or other correctional facility occupies a large proportion of the neighborhood, or contains a large portion of the neighborhood's population.